FixMyBerlin/fixmy.platform/README.md

 For this, you run commands on the production server that export data from the live database and then load them directly into your local machine.

-The following models have to be imported in sequence.
-If they are imported in another order than specified here, the relations between entries cannot be established correctly.

-1. Edge
-2. Question
-3. PlanningSection
-4. PlanningSectionDetails
-5. Planning
-6. Photo

 Run the following commands from your regular shell to first dump all of the model data into individual files.